SC: Trust serves as the cornerstone, forming the essence of the insurer-insured relationship

 The bench stressed that in light of the vital role that trust plays in insurance contracts, it is important to ensure that the insurer adequately fulfils the duty that has been cast on it, by virtue of such a covenant.

-The NCDRC, in an order passed on August 10, 2022, partially allowed the consumer complaint directing the insurance company to pay Rs.6,57,55,155/- for a fire insurance claim with 9 per cent interest from the claim denial date within 8 weeks or face 12 per cent interest beyond the stipulated eight weeks.
+The NCDRC, in an order passed on August 10, 2022, partially allowed the consumer complaint directing the insurance company to pay Rs.6,57,55,155/- for a fire insurance claim with nine per cent interest from the claim denial date within eight weeks or face 12 per cent interest beyond the stipulated eight weeks.
 The insurance company moved the apex court against this order.

 A fire broke out at the warehouse of the insured on March 14, 2018.
 Mudit Roadways (respondent) informed the insurance company and the customs authorities about the same.
 After receiving the survey and investigation reports, the insurance company, with their July 15, 2019 communication, rejected the respondent's claim.